are Healthcare-Associated Infections?

 • Reduce their chances of successful recovery.

-that as many as 5,000 patients die each year in the UK as a direct
+many as 5,000 patients die each year in the UK as a

-result of HCAI and it is one of the factors in another 15,000
+direct result of HCAI and it is one of the factors

 Impact on NHS

-As well as affecting patients, s also a serious burden on the
+As well as affecting patients, HCAIs are also a serious burden on the

 NHS.
 These infections are costing the NHS an estimated £1 billion a

-year and they are having a major impact on the availability of beds
+year and are also having a major impact on the availability of beds,

 because infected patients have to spend, on average, an extra 11